Hganavak/archive/_workshops/latex.md

 ## Overleaf

-Overleaf is a modern web based Latex editor that allows you to work on Latex documents anywhere in the world without needing to install any software, all you need is your browser (although you need an active Internet connection).
+<a href="http://overleaf.com" title="Overleaf" target="_blank">Overleaf</a> is a modern web based Latex editor that allows you to work on Latex documents anywhere in the world without needing to install any software, all you need is your browser (and an active Internet connection).

 <img src="/assets/workshops/latex/overleaf_homepage.png" alt="Overleaf Homepage" class="screenshot" />